DanielG/travis-run/README.md

 		.travis.yml contains a `clean' action before attempting the build.

-		Backend Options for `schroot':
-			--schrot-user=USER
-				Name of the user to run commands inside the chroot as, see -u option of the `schroot' command.

 	stop
 		Stop running build VM.
 This will tear down the VM as well as